 After a major outage, SUB follows a systematic, industry-standard process to restore power to the greatest number of people as quickly as possible.
 This includes rerouting power along undamaged circuits while simultaneously making repairs.

-- Emergency and Essential Services – Efforts to restore power to agencies that protect the health and safety of the public clearly need to be a priority.
-These include hospitals, police departments, fire departments, water treatment facilities and pumping stations.
+- Emergency and essential services – Efforts to restore power to agencies that protect the health and safety of the public are a priority.
+These include hospitals, police departments, fire departments, drinking water and waste water treatment facilities and pumping stations.

-- High-voltage transmission lines – Transmission lines carry high voltage electricity from the generation sources to SUB’s substations.
-If there is a problem with a transmission line, it must be repaired before other repairs can be made.
+- High-voltage transmission lines – Transmission lines carry high voltage electricity from generation sources to SUB’s substations.
+If there is a problem with a transmission line, it must be addressed before other repairs can be made.

 - Substations – Substations reduce the high-voltage electricity from the transmission lines so it can be safely carried on distribution lines.
 If there is an issue at a substation, it must be addressed before re-energizing distribution lines.

 - Distribution lines – These power lines, sometimes called primary lines or feeders, carry power from the substation to various areas of the city for further distribution.
 Repairing damage to these components is the next necessary step in the power restoration process.

 - Tap lines – Tap lines carry power from distribution lines to smaller groups of homes.
 If an entire portion of your neighborhood is without power, the tap line is a likely source of the problem.